 Most clubs have a collection of racing videos that can serve as useful training tools.
 Rowing camps use these videos in their programs.
 There are countless examples of memorable races from the Olympic archives that are also well worth a look.

 Two from Beijing come to mind: American single sculler Michelle Guerette and the U.S. women’s eight.
-Michelle’s come-from-behind bronze medal against an experienced and talented field would get any rower excited about racing.
+Michelle’s come-from-behind silver medal against an experienced and talented field would get any rower excited about racing.

 The women’s eight that won gold in China had the best technique of any crew I saw on the water in 2008.

 I recommend multiple viewings.
 When reviewing rowing video you will also see different styles and technical deficiencies among even the best rowers.